Crassula Buddha&

 Additionally, the Buddha's Temple Crassula is considered friendly to both humans and pets.
 However, it's always good practice to keep any plant out of reach of curious pets or small children, as ingestion can still cause mild stomach discomfort.

-When it comes to growing the Crassula Buddha's Temple indoors, it thrives in bright, indirect light.
+When growing indoors, the Crassula Buddha's Temple thrives in bright, indirect light.
 Place your Buddha's temple succulent plant near a window that receives plenty of sunlight, but make sure to avoid direct sunlight, especially during the hottest parts of the day.
 If your Crassula Buddha's temple isn't getting enough light, you may notice it is stretching or leaning toward the light source, which is a sign that it needs more light.
 In that case, you can consider using artificial grow lights to supplement the natural light.

-For outdoor cultivation, it's important to find a spot that offers partial shade.
+For outdoor growing Crassula Buddha's Temple, it's important to find a spot that offers partial shade.
 This means providing your succulent with 4-6 hours of direct sunlight in the morning or late afternoon while protecting it from the intense midday sun.
 Too much direct sunlight can scorch the leaves of the Buddha's temple plant, so finding a balance between sun and shade is key.

 Optimal Soil & Fertilizer Needs